Sally Hawkins: 2010s

 In November 2014, Hawkins portrayed Mrs Brown in the critically acclaimed film Paddington.
 The film is based on the children's books by Michael Bond where Paddington, an anthropomorphic bear who migrates from the jungles of Peru to the streets of London, is adopted by the Brown family.
 Hawkins reprised her role as Mrs Brown for the sequel, Paddington 2 (2017), which also received acclaim.

 In 2017, she appeared in the Guillermo del Toro film The Shape of Water, as Elisa Esposito, a mute woman who falls in love with a captured humanoid amphibian creature.
 She received widespread acclaim for her performance.
 Matthew Norman of London Evening Standard called it a career defining performance.
-Mark Kermode of The Guardian called her "sublime", Mihir Fadnavis of Firstpost called it a "winning performance", while Ann Horaday writing for The Washington Post stated that "Sally Hawkins delivers a beautiful performance".
+Mark Kermode of The Guardian called her "sublime", Mihir Fadnavis of Firstpost called it a "winning performance", while Ann Hornaday of The Washington Post stated that "Sally Hawkins delivers a beautiful performance".
 Hawkins earned nominations for the Academy Award, Golden Globe, BAFTA, and SAG Award for Best Actress.
 The film itself won Best Picture at the 90th Academy Awards.